 One of the greatest gifts of my life has been the friendships I’ve made with older men.
 These men have led ministries, raised families, and remained committed to Jesus.
 Their wealth of wisdom has been a blessing to me on many occasions.
 I can’t overstate the importance of such relationships.
 Older saints must seek younger men and women to befriend.
 Younger Christians who value maturity and growth in Christ-like character will immediately recognize the benefit of such friendships.
 If you’re not in the habit of forming such friendships, it will feel awkward at first.
 In most cases, it’s just as awkward for a young person to approach you as it is for you to approach them.
 Start by praying and asking God to send you a young Timothy.
 God can put all the pieces together.

 So much more could be said, of course.
 I’ll finish with a few questions and a final plea.

 Do your hips and hands hurt?
 Likely.
 Are you overlooked in ministry for younger men and women?
 Usually.
 Has your energy and creativity waned?
-Probably.
+It probably feels that way.
 Is God finished with you?
 Absolutely not!